Dum Maaro Dum (film): Box office

 Dum Maaro Dum managed a decent opening weekend of ₹ 165 million in India and ₹ 63 million in the overseas market.
 After four weeks, the film grossed ₹ 318.4 million in India.
 In India Dum Maaro Dum has managed to gross 326 million (appx).
 It has released across 1200 screen.
 Reportedly, the film has fared well in the southern territories like Andhra Pradesh, Nizam, Mysore and Karnataka.
 At the International Box Office, Dum Maaro Dum collected $1.4 million approximately.
 In US the film earned $360,000, UK – $157,000, Mid-East – $300,000 and Australia – NZ – $150,000.
 The film was declared "sleeper hit" by Box Office India.

 According to Vijay Singh, the CEO of Fox Star Studios, the film "recovered its cost of production of Rs 310 million in the first weekend from theatrical (domestic and International), music (including overflows) and satellite, thus ensuring it to be a profitable venture."
 The film grossed ₹511 million worldwide.

 Controversy

 There was controversy over the theme of the film.
 One particular promotional dialogue from the film, "Liquor is cheap here and women are even cheaper here", caused quite a stir.
 Media professional Savio Rodrigues filed a petition to Goa Bench of Bombay High Court seeking a permanent ban on the movie stating that the wrong portrayal might attract sex offenders, drug launderers and criminals to Goa.

 Soundtrack

 Director Rohan Sippy launched the song Dum Maaro Dum during the 2011 India – South Africa ICC Cricket World Cup match on 12 March 2011.
-The music of the film has been composed by Pritam.
+The music of the film was composed by Pritam.